pagkly/Zed/Investopedia3/How Factors of Production Work.md

 The modern definition of factors of production is primarily derived from a neoclassical view of economics.
 It amalgamates past approaches to economic theory, such as the concept of labor as a factor of production from socialism, into a single definition.

-Land, labor, and capital as factors of production were originally identified by the early political [economists](https://www.investopedia.com/articles/07/economists.asp) such as Adam Smith, David Ricardo, and Karl Marx.
+Land, labor, and capital as factors of production were originally identified by the early political [[economists]](https://www.investopedia.com/articles/07/economists.asp) such as Adam Smith, David Ricardo, and Karl Marx.
 Today, capital and labor remain the two primary inputs for the productive processes and the generation of profits by a business.
-Production, such as in manufacturing, can be tracked by certain indexes, including the [ISM Manufacturing Index](https://www.investopedia.com/terms/i/ism-mfg.asp).
+Production, such as in manufacturing, can be tracked by certain indexes, including the [[ISM Manufacturing Index]](https://www.investopedia.com/terms/i/ism-mfg.asp).

 Image by Sabrina Jiang © Investopedia 2020

 ### Land as a Factor

 Land has a broad definition as a factor of production and can take on various forms, from agricultural land to commercial real estate to the resources available from a particular piece of land.
 Natural resources, such as oil and gold, can be extracted and refined for human consumption from the land.
 Cultivation of crops on land by farmers increases its value and utility.
-For a group of early French economists called the physiocrats who pre-dated the [classical political economists](https://www.investopedia.com/terms/c/classicaleconomics.asp), the land was responsible for generating economic value.
+For a group of early French economists called the physiocrats who pre-dated the [[classical political economists]](https://www.investopedia.com/terms/c/classicaleconomics.asp), the land was responsible for generating economic value.

 While the land is an essential component of most ventures, its importance can diminish or increase based on industry.
 For example, a technology company can easily begin operations with zero investment in land.
 On the other hand, the land is the most significant investment for a real estate venture.